Tom Roebuck: International career

+Youth

 Roebuck was first called up for an England age grade training camp in September 2017, at the age of 16.
 He was subsequently called up to an England Under-17 training camp in February 2018.

 In May 2018 Roebuck was called up to the Great Britain Under-18 7s squad for the Youth Olympic Games qualifiers held in Panevezys, Lithuania.
 They were defeated by Germany in the quarter-finals and eventually finished fifth, failing to progress to the Youth Olympic Games.

 Roebuck was first called up to the England Under 18 squad in July 2018 for the Aon U18 International Series in South Africa.
 He featured in all 3 of England's matches during the tournament: a 41–21 loss to France Under-18, a 26–20 loss to Wales Under-18 and a 41–22 loss to South Africa Schools.
 Roebuck scored two tries in the match against South Africa Schools.

 Roebuck was next named in the England Under 18 squad for fixtures against Scotland and France in March 2019.
 He scored two tries in England's 36–21 win over Scotland.

-England Under-18 coach Jim Mallinder named Roebuck as part of his squad for the 2019 U18 Six Nations Festival.
+Coach Jim Mallinder named Roebuck as part of his England squad for the 2019 U18 Six Nations Festival.
 Roebuck started on the wing for England's 38–20 win over Wales, while he was not selected for England's win over Ireland or their loss to France.

 Roebuck was named as part of an England Under-20 training camp in November 2019.
 He went on be named as part of England's Elite Player Squad for the 2020 Under-20 Six Nations in January 2020.
-Roebuck started all 4 of England games which were played before the tournament was ended early by the effects of the COVID-19 Pandemic, scoring a try.
+Roebuck started all four of England games which were played before the tournament was ended early by the effects of the COVID-19 pandemic, scoring a try in their opening fixture against France.

-He was then selected for a friendly against a London Irish XV in March 2021 and for a friendly against a Newcastle Falcons XV two weeks later.
-Alan Dickens, England Under-20 head coach then named Roebuck as part of the squad for the 2021 Under-20 Six Nations Championship.
-Roebuck made his first appearance off the bench in England's 15–24 victory over Ireland in the 3rd round of the competition.
-He then started England's wins over Wales and Italy as they secured their grand slam.
+Roebuck was selected for a friendly against a London Irish XV in March 2021 and for a friendly against a Newcastle Falcons XV two weeks later.
+Alan Dickens, England Under-20 head coach then named Roebuck as part of the squad for the 2021 Six Nations Under 20s Championship.
+Roebuck made his first appearance off the bench in England's 24–15 victory over Ireland in the third round of the competition.
+He then started England's wins over Wales and Italy at Cardiff Arms Park as they secured their grand slam.